sabari8956/CS50x/README.md

-# CS50x
+# CS50x Course Problem Sets Solutions

-CS50x pset's and labs
+This repository contains solutions for the CS50x Course Problem Sets.

-Week2 pset2 caesar completed
+## This for educational purposes only